supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 1. Select your credential, or create a new credential

 2. Name your data lake
 3. Set the Data Access & Audit roles
-  * Assumer Instance Profile is the id-broker role
+  * Assumer Instance Profile is the `assumer-instance-role`
-  * Data access role is the datalake admin role
+  * Data access role is the `data-access-role`
   * Ranger audit role is `ranger-audit-role`
   * Storage location base is the name of your S3 bucket. _do I need to include /data here??_